+Academic Awards

-Academic Honors
+Periodic Honors

-Academic honors are published in July and January of each year for distance education students, in May and January for campus students.
+Academic honors are published twice a year (in July and January for distance education students; in May and January for campus students).
 Honors are based on the cumulative grade point average earned in graded coursework taken at Saint Mary-of-the-Woods College.
 All students reaching the following number of hours of graded course work during the designated time period will be considered for academic honors: 12, 30, 45, 60, 75, 90, 105 or 125 credit hours.

-Students with a cumulative gpa between 3.5 and 3.749 receive "honors."
-Students with a cumulative gpa between 3.75 and 3.99 receive "great honors."
-Students with a cumulative gpa of 4.0 receive "highest honors."
+Students with a cumulative GPA between 3.5 and 3.749 receive "honors."
+Students with a cumulative GPA of 4.0 receive "highest honors."
 Students with an incomplete grade will not be considered for academic honors until all grades for that semester are on file.